 If you have a number of samples of a single instrument at various pitches with root notes defined for each WAV file, you can map these samples together to reduce the amount of pitch shifting required to play a broad range of notes.
 Put the files you want to use in one multi-sample pad into a single directory by themselves.
-There are several folders of samples like this in the \Symplesound folder available for download from the forum.
+There are several folders of samples like this in the \Symplesound folder included on the microSD card.
 To load one of these sample banks into a pad:

-- 1. Push Home to go to the Main screen. - 2.
-Select a pad by touching it or using the control knobs to cycle through the pads.
-(The top control knobs move the selection horizontally.
-The bottom control knobs move the selection vertically.)
-The selected pad is highlighted pink. - 3.
-Press the INFO button.
-If the pad was empty, the Load and Record screen will be displayed.
-If the pad already had a WAV file assigned, the Waveform screen will be displayed.
-If you are on the Load and Record screen, touch Load in the top menu bar.
-If you are on the Waveform screen, touch the name of the WAV file at the top of the screen.
-You will now be on the WAV file selection screen. - 4.
-From the WAV file selection screen, Use the control knobs to scroll through the list of files and directories.
+- 1. Push Home to go to the Pads screen.

+- 2. pads.

+- 3. selection screen.

+- From the WAV file selection screen, Use the control knobs to scroll through the list of files and directories.
 The selected file name has a blue highlight.
 When looking at the list of files, list items that start with a slash \ are directories.
 Load a directory to see its contents.
 The file path is displayed above the list of files.
 Touch the caret ^ to go back to the previous directory.
 Highlight one of the files in the directory of samples that you want to load into the pad.
 A good example of a directory to use with multi-samples is \Symplesound\Housepiano.
-You can select any file within that directory. - 5.
-Touch File and then Load All.
+You can select any file within that directory.

-Bitbox will now load all of the files in the current directory into this pad and map the files to notes across the keyboard based on the root notes defined in the WAV files.
-Now, use the KEYS screen or an external MIDI controller to play notes for that pad, and bitbox will play the sample with the root note that is closest to the note played, and pitch shift as needed to achieve the necessary tone.
+5. Touch File and then Load All.
+Bitbox mk2 will now load all of the files in the current directory into this pad and map the files to notes across the keyboard based on the root notes defined in the WAV files.
+Now, use the KEYS screen or an external MIDI controller to play notes for that pad, and bitbox mk2 will play the sample that has the root note closest to the note played, and pitch shift as needed to achieve the necessary tone.